seamapi/react/README.md

 #### Web component attributes and properties

-Each React component is defined as a custom element
+Each React component is defined as a custom element:

 - The element name is in in kebab-case, e.g., `<DeviceTable>` becomes `<seam-device-table>`.